Recommended Pottery Wheel Bats

-- Bats can be much easier to throw with then using nothing.
+- Bats can be much easier to throw with than using nothing.
 It’s harder to get your pottery off the wheel right away without leaving any marks.
 You have to wait for it to dry a bit before attempting to get it off the wheel.

-- Bats come in many different sizes, thickness, and materials.
+- Bats come in many different sizes, thicknesses, and materials.
 Sizes go from as small as 7.5 inches (19cm) all the way to 20 inches (50.8cm).
-The thickness is usually a 1/4 inch (.635cm) and goes up to 1-inch (2.54cm).
+The thickness is usually 1/4 inch (.635cm) and goes up to 1-inch (2.54cm).
 You can choose from many different materials: wooden, plastic, masonite, medex, even plaster or bisque bats.